ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/3-projects/_index.md

 weight = 3
 +++

 An Automation Controller **Project** is a logical collection of Ansible Playbooks.
-You can manage your playbooks by placing them into a source code management (SCM) system supported by Automation Controller, including Git, Subversion, and Mercurial.
+You manage your playbooks by placing them into a source code management (SCM) system supported by Automation Controller, including Git, Subversion, and others.

 You should definitely keep your Playbooks under version control.